ibpdas/valueline/README.md

 ---

-## 12. Motivation for ValueLine
+## 12. Motivation

 **ValueLine** grew out of years of leading data strategy work in complex, federated environments.

-Across many conversations with colleagues and after reviewing more than fifty data strategies and business cases, the same pattern kept appearing:
+Across many conversations with colleagues and after reviewing more than fifty data strategies and business cases, the same pattern kept appearing.
 Strong foundational work was happening, but the story of progress was hard to explain.
 Expectations drifted, value signals came late, and the link between foundations, maturity and outcomes was often lost.

 **ValueLine** was created as a practical, repeatable way to make that connection clearer.
 It reflects trial and error, small breakthroughs and generous advice from others along the way.